pkalivas/radiate/docs/source/codec.md

 ## What is a Codec?

-Radiate's `GeneticEngine` operates on an abstract representation of your domain problem using its own domain language we can term the 'Genome'.
+Radiate's `GeneticEngine` operates on an abstract representation of your domain problem using the 'Genome'.
 To bridge the gap between your domain and radiate's, we use a `Codec` - encoder-decoder.
 A `Codec` is a mechanism that encodes and decodes genetic information between the 'problem space' (your domain) and the 'solution space' (Radiate's internal representation).

 Essentially, this is a component that defines how genetic information is structured and represented in your evolutionary algorithm.
 Think of it as a blueprint that tells the algorithm: